Discerning Religious Life

 A Natural Desire for Marriage

 What then, is the reason for such a disparity?
 First, we may observe that marriage has an immediate "advantage" over celibacy, in that it is in accord with man's natural desires.
 In other words, all men and women have a deeply ingrained desire to give oneself wholly to another.
 Earthly marriage feels natural because we are all destined to one day be wed to our heavenly Bridegroom; it is what we were all created for.
 It is therefore easy for someone to mistakenly believe they have a vocation to marriage, when in fact they might not.
 After all, it is easier for us to see, feel, and experience "spouse" in a person of the opposite sex, than it is to see, feel, and experience spouse in its mystical reality.
 This natural inclination is further exacerbated by the society in which we live, which obsesses on dating and relationships to near compulsion.
-The institution of marriage is often viewed as the natural next step in one's life that everyone is expected to perform.
+Marriage is often assumed to be a step in everyone's life, like getting a driver's license, or buying a first house.
 Discerning a religious vocation therefore requires great determination; to say "no" to what is natural, tangible, and before our eyes, and "yes" to a seemingly remote ideal.
 It should be no surprise why the Catholic Church prays for vocations with such frequency.
-The Church needs good men and women to step forward to reclaim and restore the dignity, beauty, and love of this most perfect form of life.
+The Church needs good men and women to step forward to reclaim and restore the dignity, beauty, and love of this vocation of perfection.

 "The Heart is Deceitful"